xargs reads space and line delimited strings from stdin and executes a specified command with the input as arguments.[1]

 Note: All computed input arguments were passed to a single echo command.

-For more practical usage, you may find yourself wanting to run a command per single input line.
-For example, when the command you're using doesn't support multiple arguments.
+For more practical usage, you may find yourself wanting to run a command once per argument.
+For example, when the command you're using only accepts a single argument.

-A common command I find this useful for is aws s3. aws s3 doesn't support passing multiple arguments, so each command may only accept a single bucket name.
+A common command I find this useful for is aws s3. aws s3 doesn't support passing multiple arguments, so each command may only accept a single S3 path.

-For example, using brace expansion and xargs to pipe bucket names to aws s3 rm doesn't work:
+For example, using brace expansion and xargs to pipe S3 paths to aws s3 rm doesn't work:

 echo s3://my-bucket/partition-{1..3}/ | xargs aws s3 rm --recursive